MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/copy-operations-database.md

 1. Use Remote Desktop to connect to all the computers in the target environment, and stop the following Windows services by using services.msc.
 These services will have open connections to the database.
 After you stop the services, you can replace the existing Finance and Operations database with the newly imported database.

     - World wide web publishing service (on all AOS computers)
-    - Microsoft Dynamics 365 for Finance and Operations Batch Management service (on non-private AOS computers only)
+    - Batch Management service (on non-private AOS computers only)
     - Management Reporter 2012 Process service (on business intelligence \[BI\] computers only)

 2. On the AOS computer where the bacpac import was performed, run the following script in Management Studio.
 This script renames the original database and then renames the newly imported database so that it uses the original database name.
 In this example, the original database was named axdb\_123456789, and the newly imported database was named importeddb.